 We can also perform the sleeve gastrectomy as a laparoscopic procedure.
 This involves making five or six small incisions in the abdomen and performing the procedure using a video camera (laparoscope) and long instruments that are placed through these small incisions.
 During the laparoscopic sleeve gastrectomy (LSG), about 75% of the stomach is removed leaving a narrow gastric “tube” or “sleeve”.
 No intestines are removed or bypassed during the sleeve gastrectomy.
 The LSG takes one to two hours to complete.
 We have an animated video of a sleeve gastrectomy procedure available as well.

-In select patients, depending on their situations and needs, Cleveland Clinic bariatric surgeons can perform other surgical options such as gastric plication or duodenal switch.
+In select patients, depending on their situations and needs, Cleveland Clinic bariatric surgeons can perform other surgical options such as duodenal switch.

 What is the recovery time following weight loss surgery?